TaliaferroLab/OINC-seq/README.md

 ## Using one read of a paired end sample

 The use of one read in a paired end sample for conversion quantification can be controlled using `--use_read1` and `--use_read2`.
 To use both reads, supply both flags. `--onlyConsiderOverlap` requires the use of both reads.
-Importantly, both reads are still used for genomic alignment and transcript quantification.
+Importantly, both reads can still used for genomic alignment and transcript quantification.

 ## Mask specific positions